Overview

 process.name(pid: int) -> str

-The process.name method returns the name of the process from it’s given process id.
+The process.name method returns the name of the process from its given process ID.

 process.netstat